 04 of 06

 Use Pictures and Lists to Define Expectations

 Try taking pictures of what each tidy room looks like after you compromise on a basic level of clean.
 You can then refer back to the pictures to make sure the room returns to the state you agreed on.
 Cleaning checklists can also be a useful tool once a routine has been agreed upon.
 It helps others to know and remember what is expected.
 Don't be tempted to add items that weren't agreed upon to the lists without group consent.
 That's an easy way to cause a revolt.
 We don't want to give our families any extra excuses for not cleaning!
 Recognize that children may have their own cleaning excuses and need separate solutions.Continue to 5 of 6 below.

 Respect Individual Space to a Certain Degree

-You may agree that common areas will have a different organization schedule whereas personal spaces are a little different.
-While they aren't allowed to be dirty, the level of neatness can be a little more lax there.
-Will it still drive you crazy when you walk by a mess room?
+You may agree that common areas will have a different organization schedule, whereas personal spaces are a little different.
+While they aren't allowed to be dirty, the level of neatness can be a little laxer there.
+Will it still drive you crazy when you walk by a messy room?
 Sure.
 But until it becomes dirty, try to be tolerant of the mess.

 06 of 06